fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 one for each subdirectory under tests.

-If you haven’t already done so, you can download a copy of the source code for this project on the book’s website.^1 Alternatively, you can work on your own project with a similar structure.
+If you haven’t already done so, you can download a copy of the source code for this project on the book’s website.
+Alternatively, you can work on your own project with a similar structure.

 **Installing a Package Locally**